 February 1960 was the height of the Cold War, just a few months before an American U-2 spy plane was shot down over Russia.
 Indonesia was a non-aligned country, and Sukarno was being friendly with both the US and USSR, trying to use both to solidify his power at home.
 (2)

 Sukarno was well-known for his fleet of Presidential limousines, including his latest, the 1959 Crown Imperial four-door convertible seen in this photo.(3) Sukarno's taste in vehicles certainly ran to American cars, not Russian.
-The Jeeps were likely purchased from Willys rather than donated by the American government, from whom Indonesia accepted very little military assistance.
+The Jeeps may have been provided to the National Police by the American government's MDAP program, although Indonesia accepted very little American military assistance.
 (4)